kubernetes-analysis/kubernetes-analysis/blog.md

 [24]: https://linux.die.net/man/1/xz
 [25]: https://github.com/kubernetes-analysis/kubernetes-analysis/blob/master/data/api.tar.xz

-I had to find a way to regular update the dataset, because issues and pull requests will be updated by the users over time as well as new ones will be created.
-To achieve a regular update, I now just fetch the delta GitHub API data between the [last update][31] and the current time.
-This way a Continuous Integration (CI) job can update the data regular, whereas I can continue my research with the latest available data.
+I had to find a way to regularly update the dataset because the Kubernetes issues and pull requests are updated by the users over time as well as new ones are created.
+To achieve the continuous update without having to wait 8 hours over and over again, I now just fetch the delta GitHub API data between the [last update][31] and the current time.
+This way a Continuous Integration job can update the data on a regular basis, whereas I can continue my research with the latest available set of data.

-From a tooling perspective I've been written an [all-in-one Python executable][30], which allows us to trigger the different steps during the Data Science experiments separately via dedicated subcommands.
-For example to export the whole data set we can run:
+From a tooling perspective, I’ve written an [all-in-one Python executable][30], which allows us to trigger the different steps during the data science experiments separately via dedicated subcommands.
+For example, to run an export of the whole data set, we can call:

 [30]: https://github.com/kubernetes-analysis/kubernetes-analysis/blob/master/main
 [31]: https://github.com/kubernetes-analysis/kubernetes-analysis/blob/master/.update